pieroproietti/penguins-eggs/documents/a-new-nest.md

 ## The visible nest
-I added two links for livefs, and iso and created a folder called ovarium, is was an error, I must rename it as `bin`, but for now it remain:
+I added two links for livefs, and iso and created a folder called ovarium, this was a mistake, I want to rename it as `bin`, becouse contains scripts, but for now it remain:

 * ${nest}/livefs -> /.mnt/eggs/filesystem.squashfs
 * ${nest}/iso -> /.mnt/eggs/iso